thechampagne/awesome-windows/README.md

 - [Glary Utilities](http://www.glarysoft.com/) - Provides many more advanced features which are non existent in ccleaner.
 - [HTTrack](https://www.httrack.com/page/2/en/index.html)- Offline browser utility, allowing you to download a website from the Internet to a local directory. [![Open-Source Software][OSS Icon]](https://github.com/xroche/httrack/tree/master)
 - [LICEcap](http://www.cockos.com/licecap/) - Animated screen captures and save them directly to .GIF
+- [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) - Discover which program has a particular file or directory open.
+Process Explorer shows you information about which handles and DLLs processes have opened or loaded.
 - [rimraf](https://www.npmjs.com/package/rimraf) - A deep deletion module for node.
 Help to delete files and folders with very long paths
 - [SDelete](https://technet.microsoft.com/en-us/sysinternals/sdelete.aspx) -  A command line utility that can securely delete a file, or clean the slack space.
 - [Speccy](https://www.piriform.com/speccy) -Detailed statistics on every piece of hardware in your computer.